mitranim/prax/docs/html/api/app.md

 Creates an application object.

 All arguments are optional.
-The function lists may be deeply nested; the app flattens them automatically.
+The first three arguments (lists of functions) may be deeply nested; the app flattens them automatically.

 ```javascript
 import {App} from 'prax/app'